ISAITB/docs-tdl/source/testsuite/index.rst

   and existing ones are updated.
 Note that actors, endpoints and parameters that are not defined in the new test suite are not removed.
 The matching of actors is on the basis of their ID, whereas for endpoints and parameters their name is used.

-As previously discussed the Actors [TODO] section serves to define which actors are used within the test suite and provide their details (their name, their endpoints and their endpoint parameters).
+As previously discussed the :ref:`test-suite-actors` section serves to define which actors are used within the test suite and provide their details (their name, their endpoints and their endpoint parameters).
 An alternative approach to avoid defining in each test suite the complete actor details is to simply refer to the actors that are used in its test cases without providing their information.
 Refering to actors is on the basis of their ID and referred actors are assumed and required to be present in the target specification (resulting in an upload error otherwise).